thainamhoang/adasite/index.md

 {% include analysis/partial_corr_table.html %}

-What happened when we removed the effect of the amount of ratings.
-Although, the mix of positive and negative correlations is now more confusing, the general picture is clear - **there is no linear dependency between "being at the intersection" and IMDB ratings**.
+What happened when we removed the effect of the amount of ratings?
+Although, the mix of positive and negative correlations is now more confusing, the general picture became much more clear - **there is no linear dependency between "being at the intersection" and IMDB ratings**.
-The coefficients are so small that there is no doubt it is due to random noise rather than anything else.
+The coefficients are so small that there is no doubt it is due to noise rather than anything else.
 When coming back to the original question "are movies that merge ideas from different genres/domains more successful", we can say that based on the used approaches, there is no such relation.